indrojitmondal/Peddy-Adoption/README.md

 # Peddy Adoption 🐾

-Peddy Adoption is a web app that helps users find pets that are available for adoption.
+Peddy Adoption is a web application that helps users find pets that are available for adoption.
 It allows users to view pet profiles, filter by category, and initiate the adoption process, all within a clean and responsive interface.

 ![Peddy Adoption Screenshot](https://github.com/programming-hero-web-course2/b10a6-pet-adoption-indrojitmondal/blob/main/images/peddyAdoption.png)